teamzednode/gingerbread/rpc_documentation.md

 # Rewards Data in Gingerbread

 Since, Gingerbread requires endorsing and baking rewards for every delegate, we parse each block and use its data to parse the endorsers and bakers and the corresponding rewards.
-We store this data in a AWS DynamoDB instance for quicker access.
+We store this data in a [json file](https://github.com/teamzednode/gingerbread/blob/master/static/allCyclesData.json) for quicker access.

 Following  endpont is called for each block:
 `chains/main/blocks/head/`